 The men who had worked diligently in the scorching heat all day complained.
 After they had grumbled, “That’s not fair!” the landowner reminded them he had done “no wrong.”
 He had paid them what he promised.

-The landowner spoke to them, “Is it not lawful for me to do what I wish with my own?”
+The landowner said, “Is it not lawful for me to do what I wish with my own?”
 Then he put his finger on the real issue: “Or is your eye envious because I am generous?”
 They were silenced by his response.

 There are at least three principles found here that will help us as we face situations that seem unfair.